diegozalez/RaspyStream/README.md

 # Instructions Local

-Edit the script RaspyStreamLocal.sh and place the IP address of your rtmp server on it. for info about how to set up a local RTMP server check the <a href="https://www.instructables.com/RaspyStream/">instructables </a>
+Edit the script RaspyStreamLocal.sh and place the IP address of your rtmp server on it.
+For info about how to set up a local RTMP server check the <a href="https://www.instructables.com/RaspyStream/">instructables </a>

 # Instructions Twitch
 First of all download the Ffmpeg.